 After a morning recuperating and relaxing by Lake Kivu you will be transferred 3 hours by minibus to Kigali for your onward journey.
 For those catching an evening flight out of Rwanda we will drive you to Kigali International Airport.

 SUPPORT, GUIDES & HOST

 We often receive feedback from guests who say how much they enjoyed not thinking about money throughout their time with us.
-That's because we include almost everything in the cost of the trip - even unlimited wine and beer at meals.
+That's because we include almost everything in the cost of the trip.
 Below you will find a detailed breakdown of what is - and is not - included.
 You will also find information about our bikes as well as any extras we offer.

 - Airport transfers (for recommended flights)

 - All activities & entrance fees